google/compare-codecs/website/results/index.md

 This page shows the video encoding results available on this particular site.

-NOTE: All results (excepte the first table) are fake.
-They will be generated using Javascript from
-JSON-formatted data files in the eventual site.

 ### No-limit results

 This is the result of comparing encodings based on PSNR and file size being